Melatonin: Your Guide to Achieving Calm and Relaxation

 Codeage Multi Collagen Beauty Night Capsules is a multi-source collagen peptide of type I, II, III, V and X. The Codeage Multi Collagen (advanced collagen supplement) offers a high quality blend of chicken, fish, bovine and egg collagen of type I, II, III, V and X. Codeage Multi Collagen Beauty Night also provides 225mg of elemental Magnesium (as TRAACS Magnesium Glycinate), 100mg of 5-HTP (5-Hydroxytryptophan), 6mg of Melatonin, 100mg of English Lavender Powder (Lavandula Angustifolia) and 55mg of L-Theanine.
 A Multi-benefit sleep supplement in an all-in-one solution.

-Magnesium plays a widespread, critical role in the body, it is one of the 24 essential vitamins and minerals our organism need.
+Melatonin is widely used for its rest-promoting properties and relaxation before sleeping.
+Magnesium is one of the 24 essential vitamins and minerals our organism need.
 Low magnesium may throw the body off course.
 5-Hydroxytyptophan (5-HTP) is an amino acid that your body naturally produces.
 Our bodies uses this to produce serotonin, a chemical messenger that sends signals between your nerve cells.
 We have also added 5-HTP to our Multi Collagen Beauty Night.

 Remember that melatonin supplements are just that, a supplement.
 While perfectly natural and safe in almost all situations they are not a crutch that should be relied upon long-term but rather, intermittently.
 They work most effectively when you are implementing natural ways of increasing your personal production of melatonin at the same time.